Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Related work

 So far we have mentioned some approaches that increase the number and variability of the training contexts.
 Other approaches instead try to explicitly bridge the gap between the training and testing contexts.
-For example, some use inductive biases to encourage learning generalisable functions \citep{zambaldi_relational_2018, zambaldi_deep_2019, kansky_schema_2017, wang_unsupervised_2021, tang_neuroevolution_2020, tang_sensory_2021}.
-Others use regularisation techniques from supervised learning to boost generalisation performance \citep{cobbe_quantifying_2019, tishby_deep_2015, igl_generalization_2019, lu_dynamics_2020, eysenbach_robust_2021}.
+For example, some use inductive biases to encourage learning generalizable functions \citep{zambaldi_relational_2018, zambaldi_deep_2019, kansky_schema_2017, wang_unsupervised_2021, tang_neuroevolution_2020, tang_sensory_2021}.
+Others use regularization techniques from supervised learning to boost generalization performance \citep{cobbe_quantifying_2019, tishby_deep_2015, igl_generalization_2019, lu_dynamics_2020, eysenbach_robust_2021}.
 We mention only a selection of approaches here, for a more comprehensive overview we refer to the survey by \citet{kirk_survey_2023}.

-All the approaches above use techniques that are not necessarily specific to RL (representation learning, regularisation, etc.).
-In this work, we instead explore how exploration in RL can be used to improve generalisation.
+All the approaches above use techniques that are not necessarily specific to RL (representation learning, regularization, etc.).
+In this work, we instead explore how exploration in RL can be used to improve generalization.